About the course

 We offer a varied, flexible and distinctive curriculum, focused on developing your abilities in film, and also enabling you to take options from the other courses within our Department of Literature, Film and Theatre Studies including literature, creative writing, journalism and drama.

-We are ranked top 20 in the UK (Times Good University Guide 2015), and our students are some of the happiest in the country; we are top in the UK for student satisfaction (NSS 2014).
+We are ranked top 20 in the UK (Times Good University Guide 2015).

 Your education extends beyond the university campus.
 We support you extending your education by providing the option of an additional year at no extra cost.
 The four-year version of our degree allows you to spend the third year studying abroad or employed on a placement, while otherwise remaining identical to the three-year course.